insure logo

 “Individuals in their 60s, 70s and older can get life insurance,” says Paul Lapiana, head of Brand, Product and Affiliated Distribution at MassMutual.
 “Generally speaking, permanent life insurance is available to older age brackets than term insurance.”

-Keith Moeller, a wealth management advisor with Northwestern Mutual in Minneapolis, explains that he worked with a 67-year-old who was comparing term and permanent policies.
+Keith Moeller, a wealth management advisor with Northwestern Mutual in Minneapolis, gives the example of a 67-year-old client who was comparing term and permanent policies.
 The longest term policy for a person that age would only last for 15 years.
-Instead, the person chose a permanent policy that could continue no matter how long they live.
+Instead, the person chose a permanent policy that could continue no matter how long they lived.

 What to do if you’re ineligible for traditional life insurance

-If you are a senior or in poor health, it can make it more difficult to qualify for a traditional life insurance policy.
+Being a senior or in poor health can make it more difficult to qualify for a traditional life insurance policy.

 “Health is always a consideration, and as we get older, we tend to develop more health issues,” says Moeller.
 “But you don’t need to be in perfect health.”